grinchdubs/grinchdubs.github.io/_posts/2025-03-19-most-used-linux-apps.md

 `curl --proto '=https' --tlsv1.2 -LsSf https://setup.atuin.sh | sh`

 #### Eza for a better ls
-This ls tool gives outputs that are a bit more useful
+This ls tool gives outputs that are a bit more useful:
 ![](https://img.notionusercontent.com/s3/prod-files-secure%2F63319eb7-a808-4f94-8661-5626ea6a3328%2Ff55f3270-e63c-4599-b66e-8f8ae9f01a31%2F20240701_18h36m41s_grim.png/size/w=1350?exp=1742616205&sig=EzUy1MgWksheu1mMRM4wYG_sZq9bFl5Wwrs28n33RIc)

 To install/setup follow this link to the install instructions.
 It can be installed in a variety of ways.